Sorry, Tom Hanks and Oprah: Americans think Amazon and Google are much more trustworthy

 The nationwide survey, released this morning by Morning Consult, found that the most trusted brands in America are: USPS, Amazon, Google, PayPal, The Weather Channel, Chick-fil-A, Hershey, UPS, Cheerios, and M&Ms. It is, however, a contest of mediocrity, as no brands were found to be particularly trustworthy, with these 10 brands garnering stamps of approval from just 34-42% of Americans.

 Gen Zers are entirely not drinking the Kool-Aid.
 The survey found them to be distrustful of all things capitalist: corporate America, brands, and companies.
-They are also conscious of corporate behavior, and likely to not purchase from a reliable company that they feel is run unethically.
+They are also conscious of corporate behavior and likely to not purchase from a reliable company that they feel is run unethically.
 This is a stark contrast from the nearly two-thirds of baby boomers who trust most companies as their default position; half support reliable companies regardless of ethics.

 In summary, we are a nation of skeptical capitalists.
 Just 15% of Americans believe that religious leaders will do the right thing, and just 5% trust Wall Street.
 Hollywood was the least trusted of institutions at 4%.